NixOS/rfcs/rfcs/0107-version-normalization.md

 - Python is a famous programming language and interpreter.
 Before the deprecation of its 2.x series in 2020, Python had two release branches, popularly known as 'Python 2' and 'Python 3'.
-Indeed this peculiar situation reflected in many package managers, especially Nixpkgs, that employed `python2` and `python3` as `pname`s for these particular programs.
+Indeed this peculiar situation reflected in many package management teams, especially Nixpkgs, that employed `python2` and `python3` as `pname`s for these particular programs.

   As an exercise of imagination, suppose the scenarios described below: